— There are plenty of meteor showers to enjoy this year, reports Storm Center 7 Meteorologist Kirstie Zontini.

 RELATED: Meteors explained: What happens before the flash of light?

-- Orionids- This shower peaks October 21 before dawn.
-There are 10-20 meteors per hour.
+- Orionids: This shower peaks Oct.
+21-22 before dawn.
+There are 10 to 20 meteors per hour.
 The moon might get in the way.

 RELATED: Follow Live Storm Chasers

-- South Taurids- This shower peaks November 4-5.
+- South Taurids: This shower peaks Oct.
+9-10.
 There are about five meteors per hour.
-This shower is active overnight and there will be no moonlight.
+This shower is active and long lasting.
+This shower is known for fireballs.

-- Leonids- This shower peaks November 17 or 18.
-Look before dawn on those mornings to see 10-15 meteors per hour.
+- Leonids: This shower peaks Nov.
+16 or 17.
+Look before dawn on those mornings to see 10 to 15 meteors per hour.

-- Geminids- This shower peaks December 13-14 with about 50 meteors per hour!
+- Geminids: This shower peaks Dec.
+13-14 with 20 to 30 meteors per hour.
 It is best in the early morning before dawn.
+The moon will be near full.